Itheum/architecture-diagrams/live_whitepaper.md

 This sensitive data is encrypted using your own encryption keys (no one else can unlock and view it) and stored in decentralized, redundant storage (no one else can destroy it)

 You can then choose to append data from your vault to the regular data you trade on the Data DEX.
-As this gives the “dataset” more context, it becomes more valuable to the buyer — and you will earn more 🔼ITHEUM tokens.
+As this gives the “dataset” more context, it becomes more valuable to the buyer — and you will earn more $ITHEUM tokens.

 As the data is encrypted using the user’s private key we need to enable a frictionless UX during trade between buyer and seller where keys need to change hands with minimum manual involvement between parties; For this purpose, “symmetric key pools” (decentralized middleware) are used to enforce secure authorization between seller and buyer in real-time.
 Symmetric key pools will operate using a modified proof-of-authority mechanism to enforce the highest security with balanced decentralization (Please note that the specific technical design is still being finalized).